worldcoin/world-id-js/README.md

 ### React Native

-React Native currently not supported
+React Native is currently not supported, but we'll work on adding support in the future.

 ## 🧑‍💻 Development & testing